 All students enrolled in the University of Nebraska High School are expected to observe a code of academic honesty.
 The following information explains the Academic Honesty policies and procedures.
 Any compromise of this Academic Honesty policy, whether it involves copying a homework assignment, cheating on a test or plagiarizing written responses will be treated seriously by the teachers and administration of the University of Nebraska High School.

 The University of Nebraska High School’s definition of plagiarism is outlined below.
 All UNHS students are responsible for understanding this definition.
 Plagiarism, as defined by UNHS, is presenting someone else’s work as your own (i.e., without proper acknowledgment of the source) or submitting examinations, reports, speeches, drawings, lab notes or other academic work in whole or in part as your own when such work has been prepared by another person or copied from another person.
-Plagiarism also includes copying answers word-for-word from the course syllabus without including a citation of sources used.
+Using generative artificial intelligence (AI) to create your submissions is another example of plagiarism as it is copying and presenting the work of a computer program as your own.
+Plagiarism also includes copying answers word-for-word from the course content without including a citation of sources used.

 In order to help identify plagiarism in student work, the University of Nebraska High School has enlisted the help of Turnitin, an internationally recognized program that identifies uncited, unoriginal information in student work.
-Students are reminded to always cite sources whenever they utilize information from the Web or any other esource.
+Students are reminded to always cite sources whenever they utilize information from the web or any other resource.
 Students caught violating UNHS plagiarism or other academic policies will be subject to disciplinary action.

 The following descriptions are offered to help students, proctors and parents understand how the University of Nebraska High School defines cheating: